-Step 2 (Better): Our preferred next upgrade is to add some weight forward in the boat toward the bow.
-We want to displace more of the boat's hull deeper in the water.
-This will decrease the height of the wave but in turn will create a longer more ridable area further behind the swim deck.
+Our preferred next upgrade is to add some weight forward in the boat towards the bow.
+This will help to displace more of the boat's hull deeper in the water.
+This will decrease the height of the wave but in turn will create a longer, more ridable area further behind the swim deck.
 This upgrade is a balancing act so use the bow weight sparingly.
-Too much and the wave will flatten out leaving you with no speed.
+Too much and the wave will flatten out leaving you with no speed or push to stay in the wake.
 Not enough bow weight and you will be surfing with the nose of your board over the swim deck.

-Step 3 (Best): To maintain the height of the wave while increasing the push or ridable portion of the wave, begin to add more weight to the mid ship on the surf side.
-If you want the ballast hidden toss a ballast bag under the seats but if you don’t have a lot of passengers throw a bag right on top.
-The amount of weight should be around 3/4″ of the total weight in the rear compartment.
+To maintain the height of the wave while increasing the push or ridable portion of the wave, begin to add more weight to the middle section of your boat on the side that you will be surfing.
+The amount of weight should be around 3/4" of the total weight in the rear compartment.
 The name of the game is weight distribution.
 It should taper from the heaviest bag in the rear corner to the lightest bag in the bow.

-Testing: When discovering what works best in your boat remember that people count too.
-If you want to experiment without having to spend the money upfront, invite your largest friends out for a day on the boat.
-Never ask how much they weigh as they might not be your ballast buddies after you surf.
-Guestimate how much weight is placed in these three key areas and then replicate that based on storage dimensions and the appropriate sac sizes.
+Dialing in your surf wake will take time.
+Experiment around and change the ballast configuration to see how it impacts the wake.
+Remember that people count as ballast too (and they can move around much easier than ballast bags).
+If you want to experiment with your wake without having to spend the money upfront, invite your largest friends out for a day on the boat.
+Never ask how much they weigh as they might not be your ballast buddies afterwards.
+Guesstimate how much weight is placed in these three key areas and then replicate that based on storage dimensions and the appropriate ballast bag sizes.